 Employability has always been a focus at Alliance universities.
 These institutions have a rich heritage of working with business and industry.
 Many were formed in the 19th Century to create a workforce equipped for the challenges of a changing and growing industrial economy.
-They continue to pioneer new approaches and forms of collaboration workforce.
+They continue to pioneer new approaches and forms of collaboration today, but unlike in the 19th Century, our universities and graduates are part of a global economy and workforce.